We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 If you are having problems with the transmission in your Forester, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-Minor transmission fluid leaks can often be fixed with the right sealant - see how to do this2009 Subaru Forester XT Limited 2.5L 4 Cyl.
+There's no reason to check the washer fluid level without adding some - see how to do it here!2009 Subaru Forester XT Limited 2.5L 4 Cyl.
 Turbo

 Replacing a dirty air filter can improve gas mileage by up to 4%.
 Isn't efficiency great?2009 Subaru Forester XT Limited 2.5L 4 Cyl.
 Turbo